Improper Service of Process

 Incorrect Methods of Service

-This happens when the defendant is served using methods other than personal service without the authorization of the court.
-Also, serving the defendant through electronic means without their consent or court approval amounts to improper process service.
+This violation happens when the defendant is served using methods other than personal service without the authorization of the court.
+Furthermore, serving the defendant through electronic means without their consent or court approval amounts to improper process service.

 Not Providing Necessary Follow-up Documentation

 After serving the defendant, the serving party must file an affidavit or proof of service detailing how and when the defendant was served.
-The document serves as evidence of the completion of correct service.
+The document serves as evidence of the correct service being completed.
 Failure to file the document can invalidate the service and lead to the dismissal of the case.

 Consequences of Improper Service

-The court does not have jurisdiction over the defendant if they’re not properly served, resulting in the dismissal of the case.
+The court lacks jurisdiction over the defendant unless they are properly served, resulting in the dismissal of the case.
 In other words, you lose the opportunity for a court hearing.
 Even worse, you may not be able to file the complaint again if the court dismisses the case with prejudice.

 Where the defendant disputes the validity of the service, the subsequent case may be rescheduled.
-Also, the court may grant the defendant’s motion to dismiss or order the serving party to correct the service.
-This causes delays in the legal proceedings, extending the case timeline and may even lead to extra costs.
+Furthermore, the court may grant the defendant’s motion to dismiss or order the serving party to correct the service.
+This causes delays in the legal proceedings, extends the case timeline, and may even lead to extra costs.

 Potential Financial Penalties